Friedrich Karl Walter Degenhard Freiherr von Loë

 Imperial Prussian field marshal

-In 1848 and 1849, Lieutenant von Loë
+In 1848 and 1849, Sekonde-Lieutenant von Loë

-Schleswig-Holstein, Dresden, and in Baden.
+took part in campaigns in Schleswig-Holstein, Dresden, and in Baden.
 He also fought with Prince Albrecht of Prussia in the Caucasus (1862), with General Rose in Algiers (1864), and was engaged at Königgrätz (1866).
-During the Franco-Prussian War of 1870, von Loë was a colonel who saw plenty of action and was awarded the Iron Cross First Class.
+During the Franco-Prussian War of 1870, von Loë was an Oberst who saw plenty of action and was awarded the Iron Cross First Class.
 In the post-war years, he continued his rise through the ranks.
 With a promotion to Generalmajor, he was selected as General à la suite SM des Kaiser und Königs (General à la suite in HM Wilhelm I.'s court) on 19 August 1876, and in 1879 was assigned command of 5.
-Division headquarters.
+Infanterie-Division headquarters.
 On 18 September 1880, General von Loë was elevated to one of Wilhelm I.'s Generaladjutanten, later receiving command of VIII.
-Armeekorps headquarters in Koblenz from 1884 through 1895.
-He then headed the Oberkommando in den Marken (Supreme Command of Mark Brandenburg) and was promoted to Generalfeldmarschall selected as general field marshal in January 1905.
-Field Marshal von Loë died in Bonn in July 1908.
+Armee-Korps headquarters in Koblenz from 1884 through 1895.
+In 1890, he was decorated with Prussia's highest order of chivalry, the Schwarzer Adler-Orden (Order of the Black Eagle.)
+He then headed the Oberkommando in den Marken (Supreme Command of Mark Brandenburg) and was promoted to Generalfeldmarschall in January 1905.

 Generalfeldmarschall 01.01.1905